TFAS Prague

 Alumni Panel

 Every summer a group of TFAS Prague alumni returns to Prague sharing their academic and professional experiences with the current class.
-The alumni serve on a professional/career development panel and then spend the weekend during the institute further cultivating networks between the alumni and current TFAS Prague class.
+The alumni serve on a professional/career development panel and then spend the weekend during the program further cultivating networks between the alumni and current TFAS Prague class.

 Accommodation + Meals